 Sponsored by Jaeb Center for Health Research, in collaboration with JDRF, Regeneron Pharmaceuticals, National Institutes of Health (NIH) and National Eye Institute (NEI)

 What is This Study?

-Diabetic Macular Edema (DME) and Proliferative Diabetic Retinopathy (PDR) are serious complication of diabetes caused by the weakening of blood vessels in the eye, potentially lead to vision-loss.
-It has been shown that DME and PDR can be treated by injections of Anti–vascular endothelial growth factor therapy (Anti-VEGF) drugs monthly.
-This Phase 3 study is testing the effects of earlier intervention among those at high-risk to prevent the complications from progressing, with injections given at 1, 2, and 4 months, and tehn every 4 months thereafter.
+Diabetic macular edema (DME) and proliferative diabetic retinopathy (PDR) are serious complication of diabetes caused by the weakening of blood vessels in the eye, potentially lead to vision-loss.
+It has been shown that DME and PDR can be treated by injections of anti–vascular endothelial growth factor therapy (Anti-VEGF) drugs monthly.
+This Phase 3 study is testing the effects of earlier intervention among those at high-risk to prevent the complications from progressing, with injections given at one, two and four months, and then every four months thereafter.

 Why do We Care?